-There's a lot of electrical, mechanical, and chemical considerations when it comes to developing a custom battery pack.
+There are a lot of electrical, mechanical, and chemical considerations when it comes to developing a custom battery pack.
 In addition to deciding on the cell chemistry, a customer also must know how the battery pack may perform in various environmental conditions related to the application.
 They want to know the shelf life of the battery, the charge/discharge rates, and any possible hazards that could occur when the battery pack is in use.

-Testing battery packs becomes an essential step in the development and production process.
+Testing battery packs become an essential step in the development and production process.
 It allows the customer to understand how the battery will operate and allows for changes to be made before full production begins to address any issues.

 Learn How to Reduce Battery Pack Costs and Lead Times of Your Final Product